Our Team

 Eliza Baker-Wacks

-OpenTEAM Hub & Network Tech Coordinator
+OpenTEAM Farm Network Coordinator

 Growing up in Southern California, Eliza was fortunate to be surrounded by a robust year-round farm economy, spurring a love of agriculture and local food.
 After coming to Maine and attending Colby College, she fell in love with Maine’s farms, forests, and oceans.
 Before joining us as our OpenTEAM Hub & Network Tech Coordinator, Eliza first came to Wolfe’s Neck Center in 2019 as a Fruit and Vegetable Apprentice after farming in Hawaii, California, and Maine.
 She continued farming at WNC for three seasons, becoming the Fruit and Vegetable Production manager and running the farm operations.